M-o-a-T/moat/README.rst

 data structures (plus whatever objects you send/receive) works.

 The MoaT-Cmd library does not itself call the transport.
-Instead it affords basic async methods too iterate on messages to send, and to feed incoming lower-level data in.
+Instead it affords basic async methods to iterate on messages to send, and to feed incoming lower-level data in.